jBarichivich/jbarichivich.github.io/index.md

 ### Social betterment

 - YouTube chanel [Los Alerzales km 45](https://www.youtube.com/channel/UCkzTm38ga3wOEuXx6sDKFIw).
-A space for scientific outreach, family heritage on nature conservation and activism to defend our land from a family of greedy lawyers.
+A space for scientific outreach, rescue of family heritage on nature conservation and activism to defend our land from a family of greedy lawyers.

 ---
 <!-- Remove above link if you don't want to attibute -->